-Have you ever heard of a Vascular Neurologist and wondered what they do?
+Have you ever heard of Vascular Neurologists and wondered what they do?
 Well, you’re in the right place!
 When it comes to neurological conditions caused by problems with blood vessels in the brain and spinal cord, these highly specialized doctors are the ones to turn to.
 In this article, we’ll take a closer look at what a Vascular Neurologist is, what conditions they treat, and how they can help improve the lives of their patients.
-So, grab a cup of tea and let’s dive in!
+So, grab a cup of tea, and let’s dive in!

-What is a Vascular Neurologist?
+What Is a Vascular Neurologist?

 How to Become a Vascular Neurologist?